Interview: British-Syrian academic Ahmad Sukkar speaks on architecture education in the region

 In Cambridge, I developed and taught a core theoretical course in Islamic architecture.
 My students there were also very diverse, with backgrounds from all around the world, which again enriched the discussions of architecture in the Islamic world from the European and international perspectives.
 This simultaneous teaching to such diverse students in Beirut and Cambridge manifested the eastern and western sides of the world for me, so to speak, as a unified double eye panoramic view of one world.

-During my fellowship at the Orient-Institut Beirut, an institute of the Max Weber Foundation – German Humanities Institutes Abroad, I contributed to the 2018 international conference ‘Reconstructing Neighbourhoods of War’ by publishing a précis of it in the International Journal of Islamic Architecture, drawing on lessons learned from places of conflict and reconciliation around the world, including Syria, Iraq, Lebanon, Iran and elsewhere.
+During my fellowship at the Orient-Institut Beirut, an institute of the Max Weber Foundation–German Humanities Institutes Abroad, I published a précis of the 2018 international conference ‘Reconstructing Neighbourhoods of War’ in the International Journal of Islamic Architecture, drawing on lessons learned from places of conflict and reconciliation around the world, including Syria, Iraq, Lebanon, Iran and elsewhere.